MashiMaroLjc/ML-and-DM-in-action/README.md

 ##Other

 The reposiory record the code I write during I learning the machine learnning and data mining.
-I don't provide a complete data file because they usually too big to have enough space to place it.
+I won't provide a complete data file because they are generally too large to be stored.
-But I will provide some example of data
+But I will provide some important examples of data if necessary.

 **If you are interested in it.you can recommend your project about ML or DM and give me your URL.I will write the URL on my README file .At the same time I also hope you can write  URL of this reposiory